amber-stubbs/mai-adjudication/README.md

 MAI version 0.7.1 fixes a problem with deleting table entries encountered when sorting the tables based on different columns, and re-introduces the functionality which scrolls the text to the appropriate location when a tag ID is double-clicked.

 If you wish to cite MAI in a publication, please use: Amber Stubbs.
 "MAE and MAI: Lightweight Annotation and Adjudication Tools".
 In 2011 Proceedings of the Linguistic Annotation Workshop V, Association of Computational Linguistics, Portland, Oregon, July 23-24, 2011.

+Please note that there is an updated version of MAI, with new functionality, created by Keigh Rim and other students at Brandeis University: https://github.com/keighrim/mai-adjudication If you are looking to be able to do discontinuous spans, and a fancier UI, please check that out.